Neoncat-OG/TrollStore-IPAs/README.md

 *Many thanks to [Cleover](https://github.com/Cleover) / [Team](https://github.com/TheResonanceTeam) for their diligent work in providing a functional version of [TrollApps](https://github.com/TheResonanceTeam/TrollApps).*

-*The most recent modification to the repository have resulted in compatibility issues with Gbox, ESign and SideStore.
+*The most recent modification to the repository have resulted in compatibility issues with AltStore, SideStore and ESign/GBox.
 While this is a known issue, please be aware that I (@/arianaminajj) don't have the power to rectify this, but I will keep Hieuddo updated about the situation in hopes of a possible solution.
 I sincerely apologize for any inconvenience caused.*

 All files can be found in Releases, either by Ctrl + F searching, or looking at the table to see what date the latest version of an app was released, and finding the corresponding release with a matching date